MichaelJBaumli/VR-Ag-Demo/README.md

 - [Background Scenery](https://free3d.com/3d-model/beautiful-scenery-morning-evening-night-370168.html)
 - Cheese: Made By The One and Only PHIL LYONS
 - Donut: Made By The One and Only Vitaly Tsytsyk
+- Butter: Made By The One and Only Blake Bennett